 Online networking is easier than ever, but this strength can be a threat if one’s online identity is not managed well.
-While organizations do their bit to protect their users’ identities and privacy, it is high time the user steps up to be his own tester in validating that he safeguards himself.
+Organizations do their part to protect their users’ identities and privacy, but it is high time the user steps up to be his own tester in validating that he safeguards himself.

 Silence may not be golden when members of a team are trying to reach agreement, resolve an issue, or make a decision.
 In this setting, silence is often taken to mean that those who haven’t voiced an opinion approve of the matter under discussion—yet they may very well not.
 You should make sure.

 Selling testing services can seem daunting, but it can be extremely rewarding if well planned.
 You just need preparation, confidence, and persuasion.
 Read on for nine tips that will go a long way toward ensuring success in testing presale activities and large testing center of excellence pursuits.

 Performance testing involves an unparalleled combination of different workloads and technologies—which translates to a large set of variables for a performance test.
 Creating a custom simulation framework lets you execute varied performance tests at any stage of the product development cycle.